 Revolving loans are used for operating purposes and the amount varies from month to month depending on the cash flow needs of the applicant.
 This service is provided to existing established businesses with credit record that is satisfactory.
-The maximum repayment duration is 12 months.
+The maximum repayment duration is 12 months or the duration of the contract.